 SpinupWP offers a great (quite cost-effective) of hosting WordPress websites in your own Virtual Private Servers.
 It offers most of the necessary safety and developer features.

 Great!
 Spinup WP offers $50 in free credits, if you sign up via this link.
-And do you also need a trusthworthy cloud provider?
-Currently, Vultr offers a whopping $100 of free credits.
-Need I say more!?
+It works great together with Digital Ocean, a cloud provider, which offers a whopping $100 of free credits.

 However, Spinup WP misses some essential features such as staging and easily restoring backups.
 These are features which are readily available at competitors such as GridPane.